 Upon arrival to the International Space Station, the Experiment Cube will be installed into the ICE Cubes Facility ready for operation.
 Eventually, the ICE Cubes Mission Control Centre will activate and pass control to the team so that they will be able to run the experiment according to the predefined operations plan and directly monitor and control the experiments.

 After up to 4 months in orbit, the Experiment Cube will be removed from the facility and disposed of.
 Data optionally stored on removable media will be returned on next available returning vehicle that can accommodate the payload.

-The team will analyse the results obtained and eventually is expected to write a scientific paper to be published in a peer-reviewed journal.
-As a conclusion to the programme, the students are expected to complete their experiment entry on the Erasmus Experiment Archive, including all the relevant and disclosable information, results and conclusions from the investigation.
+The team and endorsing professor will analyse the results obtained and eventually is expected to write a scientific paper to be published in a peer-reviewed journal.
+As a conclusion to the programme, the students shall complete their experiment entry on the Erasmus Experiment Archive, including all the relevant and disclosable information, results and conclusions from the investigation.

 Whilst every effort is undertaken by ESA and associated partners to avoid such circumstances, any phase of the Orbit Your Thesis! programme may be cancelled, delayed, postponed for any number of reasons.
 Participating teams will be notified immediately if such circumstances arise.
 Publishing this announcement of opportunity and progressing through the selection process does not guarantee a launch opportunity.